ljstaib/cs506-finalProject/Deliverable-5/README.md

-# Deliverable 4
+# Deliverable 5

 ## Data/Data Navigation
 - Please see the "data" folder for the various datasets that we used for this project
-	- "1yr" contains ?
-	- "5yr" contains ancestry census data from 2010 to 2020.
+	- "1yr" and "5yr" contain ancestry census data from 2010 to 2020.
-	- "aggregate-data" contains ?
 	- "ancestry_line_graph" contains line graphs and their legends of ancestry census data from 2010 to 2020.
 	- "census2000" contains ancestry data from 2000.
 	- "census2020" contains ancestry data from 2020.